Kathleen I. Pritchard: Research

 Pritchard is an oncologist and researcher with involvement in numerous clinical studies.
 Her research spans a range of topics, but it focuses primarily on women's health and breast cancer therapies.
 Her research goals include the development of individualized patient therapies and the advancement of prognostic tests.
 Some of her research investigates the use of genetic factors to predict disease progression and to formulate tailored treatment plans.
 In addition to looking at genetics, Pritchard's research aims to better understand primary and secondary combination treatments, taking into account the patient's age and stage in life.
 Pritchard's clinical trials have yielded findings that have transformed breast cancer treatment approaches worldwide.
-Pritchard is published in numerous significant journals of oncology, including The New England Journal of Medicine, Journal of the National Cancer Institute, The Journal of Clinical Oncology, The Lancet, and The Lancet Oncology.
+Pritchard is published in numerous significant journals of oncology, including The New England Journal of Medicine, Journal of the National Cancer Institute, Journal of Clinical Oncology, The Lancet, and The Lancet Oncology.

-One of Pritchard's self-proclaimed "eureka" moments was in a clinical trial concerning the use of the drug Letrozole as an adjuvant therapy in postmenopausal women who had taken tamoxifen for five years as a primary breast cancer treatment.
+One of Pritchard's self-proclaimed "eureka" moments was in a clinical trial concerning the use of the drug letrozole as an adjuvant therapy in postmenopausal women who had taken tamoxifen for five years as a primary breast cancer treatment.
 Letrozole is an aromatase inhibitor that reduces estrogen production, which is necessary for tumor growth.
-Pritchard followed over 5,000 postmenopausal women that had taken tamoxifen for their breast cancer and treated them with either Letrozole or a placebo.
+Pritchard followed over 5,000 postmenopausal women who had taken tamoxifen for their breast cancer and treated them with either letrozole or a placebo.
 Letrozole treatment reduced the risk of breast cancer recurrence by over 40%.
 The study ended early because of overwhelmingly positive results.
 The drug also prevented metastasis of the cancer to other regions of the body.
 Results from this clinical study were published in The New England Journal of Medicine in 2003, and two years later the therapy was approved by Health Canada.
-Later studies suggested that extending treatment with an aromatase inhibitor like Letrozole to ten years further increases disease-free survival rates.
-Another study looked at the effects of adjuvant therapies like Letrozole in women of different ages, both premenopausal and postmenopausal.
-Pritchard found that Letrozole favorably impacted women in both groups but was overall more effective in premenopausal women that had been previously treated with tamoxifen.
-The overarching conclusion from this study was that anti-estrogen treatments like Letrozole generally benefit patients when administered anytime after the primary treatment.
+Later studies suggested that extending treatment with an aromatase inhibitor like letrozole to ten years further increases disease-free survival rates.
+Another study looked at the effects of adjuvant therapies like letrozole in women of different ages, both premenopausal and postmenopausal.
+Pritchard found that letrozole favorably impacted women in both groups but was overall more effective in premenopausal women who had been previously treated with tamoxifen.
+The overarching conclusion from this study was that anti-estrogen treatments like letrozole generally benefit patients when administered any time after the primary treatment.